jackyzha0/bft-json-crdt/README.md

     2. For example, a peer might create an atomic 'transaction' that contains a bunch of changes.
 5. Currently, each character is a single op.
 Similar to Yjs, we can combine runs of characters into larger entities like what André, Luc, et al.[^1] suggest
 6. Implement proper persistence using SQLLite or something similar
+7. Compile the project to WASM and implement a transport layer so it can be used in browser.
+Something similar to [Yjs' WebRTC Connector](https://github.com/yjs/y-webrtc) could work.

 [^1]: André, Luc, et al. "Supporting adaptable granularity of changes for massive-scale collaborative editing."
 9th IEEE International Conference on Collaborative Computing: Networking, Applications and Worksharing.
 IEEE, 2013.
 [^2]: Kleppmann, Martin.
 "Making CRDTs Byzantine Fault Tolerant."
 Proceedings of the 9th Workshop on Principles and Practice of Consistency for Distributed Data.
 2022.